 Unless they are married, a person who is 18 cannot engage in sexual activity with anyone younger than 15, and a person who is 17 cannot engage in sexual activity with anyone younger than 14.

 Can a 20-Year-Old Date a 16-Year-Old in Iowa?

 Yes.
 Once a person reaches the age of consent (16) in Iowa, they can consent to sexual activities with anyone older than them.

 Can a 13-Year-Old Date a 16-year-Old in Iowa?

-Since Iowa’s “Romeo and Juliet” laws only protect 14 and 15-year-olds from statutory rape charges, it is ILLEGAL for a 13-year-old and 16-year-old to have sex or participate in any type of sexual activity.
+Since Iowa’s “Romeo and Juliet” laws only apply to sexual activity involving 14 and 15-year-olds, it is ILLEGAL for a 13-year-old and 16-year-old to have sex or participate in any type of sexual activity.
 If authorities find out, the 16-year-old could get charged for criminal sexual abuse.

 Can a 15-Year-Old Date a 20-Year-Old in Iowa?

 The state’s Romeo and Juliet laws only allow 14 and 15-year-olds to engage in sexual activity with someone who is no more than 4 years older than them.
 As such, 15-year-olds and 20-year-olds cannot have sex in Iowa because there is a 5-year age gap.
 Criminal sexual abuse charges may apply as a result.

 What Happens If Two 13-Year-Olds Date in Iowa?

 Since 13-year-olds are below the age of consent in Iowa, they cannot legally consent to sex and are therefore not allowed to do so in the eyes of the law.
 These cases are difficult to prove because the state must figure out which partner (or both) has been sexually abused.